apache/streampipes-website/docs/05_how-to-opcua.md

 The tree view is usually the best option for the first setup because it allows you to navigate the server structure and inspect node details before selecting them.
 The text view is useful when you already know the exact node IDs or want to copy selections between environments.

+In the tree view, nodes can be inspected by clicking the `eye` icon.
+To select a node, click the `plus` icon.

 The selected nodes must be valid OPC UA variable nodes.
 If a node ID does not exist or uses an invalid format, the adapter validation fails and StreamPipes reports the offending node ID in the error message.